Contrasting Taitron Components (TAIT) and Its Peers

-Taitron Components (NASDAQ: TAIT) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its rivals?
-We will compare Taitron Components to related businesses based on the strength of its analyst recommendations, profitability, valuation, earnings, dividends, risk and institutional ownership.
+Taitron Components (NASDAQ: TAIT) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
+We will compare Taitron Components to related businesses based on the strength of its analyst recommendations, dividends, risk, institutional ownership, profitability, valuation and earnings.

+This table compares Taitron Components and its competitors revenue, earnings per share and valuation.

 Analyst Recommendations

-This is a summary of recent ratings and target prices for Taitron Components and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for Taitron Components and its competitors, as reported by MarketBeat.com.

 |Sell Ratings